abelvangennep/programmeer-theorie/Heel-Nederland/code/algorithms/README.md

 ## Random

 Our random solution returns a random solution with or without heuristics, dependent on the users choices.
+Our algorithm always prefers a connection that's not visited yet, above one that's already visited.

 ## Simulated Annealing